Welsh-language literature: Other humanists and scholars

 Shortly afterwards the works of William Salesbury began to appear.
 Salesbury was an ardent Protestant and coupled his learning with the new religious ideas from the Continent; he translated the New Testament into Welsh and compiled an English-Welsh dictionary, among other works.
 On the other hand, Gruffudd Robert was an ardent Catholic, but in the same spirit of learning published an important Welsh grammar while in enforced exile in Milan in 1567.
 A huge step forward for both the Welsh language and its literature was the publication, in 1588, of a full-scale translation of the Bible by William Morgan.

 Other works

 Most of the works published in the Welsh language for at least the next century were religious in nature.
 Morgan Llwyd, a Puritan, wrote in both English and Welsh, recounting his spiritual experiences.
 Other notable writers of the period included Vavasor Powell.

 During this period, poetry also began to take a religious turn.
 William Pugh was a Royalist and a Catholic.
 By now, women as well as men were writing, but little of their work can be identified.
 Katherine Philips of Cardigan Priory, although English by birth, lived in Wales for most of her life, and was at the centre of a literary coterie comprising both sexes.

+The Anterliwt

+The first definitive evidence for the performance of an Anterliwt can be dated to 1654, though the appearance of the word in a dictionary in the sixteenth century suggests the origins of the form are much older.
+Associated primarily with North-East Wales, these were folk stage works, typically in verse, derived from the Morality play but with a greater emphasis on secular elements as well as on bawdiness, innuendo, slapstick and satire (the name anterliwt is derived from the English "interlude", referring to lighter passages in a biblical Morality play).
+They would be performed at fairs and other public occasions, such as a Gŵyl Mabsant.
+The earliest surviving Anterliwt is entitled Y Rhyfel Cartrefol ("The Civil War") and appears to have been written in 1660 to commemorate the Restoration; it satirises the Commonwealth of England and is likely the work of Huw Morus (1622–1709).
+Anterliwtiau typically contained stock characters such as the Fool and the Miser alongside a story with a historical, biblical or mythological basis.
+Due to their bawdy elements performances of Anterliwtiau were condemned by the more socially conservative elements of Welsh society, and performances were banned during the Commonwealth: the earliest known reference to the performance of an Anterliwt is in the record of a trial in 1654 when a nobleman was accused of having one performed in private.
+While the Anterliwt was clearly a common fixture in Welsh life during the seventeenth century, comparatively few examples of the genre survive from this early, and it was not until the eighteenth century that the form would reach its apogee.